 Every once in a while, an idea comes along just in time for a society that is sorely in need of it.
 It doesn’t matter whether the idea is new, or whether it dates back to the first brilliant moments in the annals of humankind; what matters is merely that it is the right idea at the right time.
 Once it has taken hold, the society is free to be transformed to a higher level.

 This book is about just such an idea.
 This idea is neither “left” or “right”, for it goes far deeper than that tired old paradigm.
 The idea is that the best way to change a government and the society it governs is to change what’s going on in the hearts and minds of the people that make up that society.
-It all hinges, therefore, upon whether a core group of rational, honest, and responsible thinkers will find enough promise in the idea that they’ll volunteer for the task of taking that idea to the mass public—to their friends and neighbors and families.
+It all hinges, therefore, upon whether a core group of rational, honest, and responsible thinkers will find enough promise in the idea that they’ll volunteer for the task of taking that idea to the masses—starting with their friends and neighbors and families.

 I’m writing to the deeper thinkers first because the “cognitive misers” will too quickly write this book off as “radical”.
 They would rather continue to suffer in the current quagmire, finding hope wherever than can pretend it to be, than they would to set out on the mission of duly analyzing and then fixing things.
 While it is fashionable today merely to complain, I actually intend to fix things in America—to leave it better than I found it.

 Can a purer and more responsible political idea be found today?